rackerlabs/support-how-to/content/rpc-openstack/installing-and-testing-cinder-in-your-rackspace-private-cloud-lab-environment.md

 errors due to formatting.*

-Create this file with a text editor and when complete use the &ldquo;knife environment from file&rdquo; creation process vs. the &ldquo;knife environment edit&rdquo; command (as some documentation refers to).
-The &ldquo;knife environment edit&rdquo; approach will not retain your environment edits if there are issues with syntax or definitions.
+Create this file with a text editor and when complete use the "knife environment from file" creation process vs. the "knife environment edit" command (as some documentation refers to).
+The "knife environment edit" approach will not retain your environment edits if there are issues with syntax or definitions.
 Instead your edits are lost each time it fails and there is no debug information displayed either.*